defano/wyldcard/README.md

 ### Fields

-In this implementation, fields come in only two flavors: transparent and opaque.
-This implementation provides no ability to show lines or prevent text-wrapping.
+In this implementation, fields come in only two flavors: transparent and opaque:

 Style                                        | Name          | Notes
 ---------------------------------------------|---------------|------------